 Heisman winner, former coach Pat Sullivan dies at 69

 BIRMINGHAM, Ala.
-(AP) — Pat Sullivan, a former TCU and Samford head coach who won the 1971 Heisman Trophy as a quarterback at Auburn, has died.
+(AP) — Pat Sullivan, the 1971 Heisman Trophy winner at Auburn who went on coach TCU and Samford, has died.
 He was 69.

 Sullivan’s family released a statement saying he “died peacefully at home” Sunday morning, surrounded by relatives.
-Sullivan had been diagnosed with throat cancer in 2003 and the statement said he “fought a long and difficult battle as a result of his treatments.”
+The former quarterback was diagnosed with throat cancer in 2003 and the statement said he “fought a long and difficult battle as a result of his treatments.”

+Sullivan was a College Football Hall of Famer who played four seasons with the NFL’s Atlanta Falcons, wrapping up his playing career in 1976 with the Washington Redskins and San Francisco 49ers.

+He was on the search committee when Auburn hired coach Gus Malzahn.

 He was TCU’s head coach from 1992-97 and then worked as UAB’s offensive coordinator before taking over at Samford.
 Sullivan was inducted into the Hall of Fame as a player in 1991.